Frequently Asked Questions

 - Q. What is the penalty for speeding in a work zone?

-- A. Speeding in designated work zones in North Carolina can result in a significant penalty of $250 plus court costs.
+- A. Speeding in designated work zones in North Carolina can result in a penalty of $250, plus court costs.

 - Q. Why should you slow down when you don't see anyone working?

-- A. Physical hazards-such as traffic shifts or lane reductions-may be present.
+- A. Physical hazards, such as traffic shifts or lane reductions, might be present.
 Obey the posted speed limit.